haoqichen20/phuego/README.md

 phuego -sf "path/to/desired/folder/" --need_networks True --remove_zip_file True
 ```

 ### 2).
-Performing a test/mock run with the phuego test dataset.
+Performing a test/mock run with the phuEGO test dataset
 Phuego contains a test dataset, which is a list of differentially phosphorylated proteins between untreated cells and those treated with epidermal growth factor (EGF) (PMID: 19651622).
 To view the test dataset, see [here](#2-checking-the-input-data).

-To understand the [input](#input) and [output](#output) of phuego, the user could either perform a mock run or a test run using the test dataset.
+To understand the [input](#input) and [output](#output) of phuEGO, the user could either perform a mock run or a test run using the test dataset.
 A mock run performs 10 propagations on randomized networks, and thus isn't sufficient for reliable statistics, but typically finishs within a few minutes.
 A test run is a complete run with 1000 propagation on randomized networks, and typically takes > 1hr to finish.

 ```bash
 # Performing a mock run.